Know what lies ahead in your career

 Diwali Among the most cherished festivals celebrated in India, Diwali is by far the most glamorous and important.
 Actively enjoyed by people of every religion, its magical and radiant touch creates an atmosphere of joy and festivity all around.

 Let us invoke Ma Lakshmi with the help of space cleaning and self-purification - The Chaturdashi of Krishna paksha in Kartik month is celebrated as Roop Chaturdashi.
 It is believed to be the day when Shree Krishna had killed the cruel demon Narkasur and saved the world from his torment.
 Hence, the day is celebrated by the name of Narak Chaturdashi too.
 Roop Chaturdashi is also celebrated as ‘Choti Deepavali’.
-This year, Roop Chaturdashi falls on 18th of October.
+This year, Roop Chaturdashi falls on 6th of November.

-Dhanteras or Dhana Trayodashi falls this year on Monday, 9th Novemeber 2015.
 This day, according to Skanda Purana, is called the day of Yama Deepam.
 The Goddess of wealth, Lakshmi, is worshiped on this day to provide prosperity and well being.
 It is also the day for celebrating wealth, as the word 'Dhan' literally means wealth and 'Tera' comes from the date 13th.

 Dhanteras or Dhantrayodashi is a very important celebration for the Hindus that also marks the beginning of Diwali celebrations of the year.
 The puja during Dhanteras is to be done during the pradosh kal or the two hours following the sunset.